Why People + Automation Is the Right Approach to Accessibility Testing

 Not if you want your site to be accessible today, tomorrow, and into the future.

-Think of it this way: How many times have you updated your website in the last year?
-Every time you update a product page or add a new blog post, you run the risk of (unintentionally) introducing an accessibility issue.
+Even for individual websites, manual audits are often time-consuming, static, and expensive to serve as a complete, long-term solution.
+Think of it this way: how many times have you updated your website in the past year?
+Every time you launch a new product page, publish a blog post, or tweak your navigation, you risk (unintentionally) introducing new accessibility issues.

 Making the Case for a Hybrid Approach to Accessibility